Before 8(a) Certification

 - The business concern and the applicant cannot have any delinquent tax filings or have any any delinquent SBA loans, federal (taxes), state (taxes), liens, or local obligations unless they can provide proof of a payment arrangement agreement with the associated party along with copies of timely payments being made.
 All liens must be satisfied.

-- The business concern must be at least 51% directly owned by the applicant(s).
+- The business concern must be at least 51% directly owned and controlled by the applicant(s).
 The business concern must be a for-profit business and cannot be classified as a broker or be a subsidiary of another business concern.

 - The business concern’s current year-to-date financial statements must exhibit positive net income, positive net equity and positive working capital at the time of application submission.

-- The business concern cannot be earning more than 70% of your total revenue from one (1) commercial billable client in the last 12 calendar months.
+- The business concern cannot be earning more than 70% of its total revenue from one (1) commercial billable client in the last 12 calendar months.
 Your past 3 years of revenue mix must also show that you have not have earned more than 70% of your total revenue from one of your commercial billable clients.
 Note.
 The 70% rule does not apply if your direct billable client is a federal, state or local government agency.

 - If the business concern has existing management, joint venture, indemnity, consulting, distributorship, license, trust or franchise agreements, the SBA will want to review these in great detail.